 Alpha-1 Antitrypsin Deficiency-associated Liver Disease

-- EU congenital A1AT deficiency based on Dicerna internal estimates.
+EU congenital AAT deficiency based on Dicerna internal estimates.

-The following organizations provide educational resources and support research to help people living with A1AT deficiency.
+The following organizations provide educational resources and support research to help people living with AAT deficiency.